Mongol invasion of the Khwarazmian Empire: Khorasan

 Tolui had meanwhile marched on south-westerly towards Nishapur, which had already seen a number of events during the war.
 Muhammad II, the ruler of the Khwarazmian Empire, had arrived nearly a year earlier on 18 April 1220, fleeing the Mongol advance in Transoxiana.
 He departed in mid-May that year, just in time to escape the armies of Jebe and Subutai, who arrived the following day.
 The city submitted to the generals, who requested them to reduce their walls and aid any Mongols who passed by.
 However, the city did not heed these instructions and instead began causing trouble for the Mongols, killing Taghachar when he attempted to enforce control.
 Jalal al-Din, the eldest son and heir of the now-deceased Muhammad II, arrived at the city on 10 February 1221, attempting to escape the ongoing Mongol siege at Gurganj, the capital of the empire; he remained at the city for only a couple of days before departing in the direction of Zozan.

-Tolui arrived at the city on 7 April and the inhabitants, awed by the size of his force, immediately sought to agree surrender terms.
+Tolui arrived at the city on 7 April and the inhabitants, awed by the size of the Mongol force, immediately sought a negotiated surrender.
 Because the killing of the khan's son-in-law had been a grave insult to the Mongols, all proposals were rejected; the assault had begun before the end of the day, with the walls being breached on 9 April and the city captured the next day.
 According to Juvayni, the city was razed in revenge; Taghachar's widow supervised the massacre of the entire population of the city, with the exception of 400 craftsmen.
 Unlike in Merv, all children were killed, and the corpses of the alleged 1,747,000 victims, including all the cats and dogs in the city, were piled in great heaps.
 The ground was subsequently ploughed over.
 While marching through the region, Tolui was also sending detachments against surrounding towns such as Abiward, Nasa, Tus, and Jajarm.